-LETTERS OF INVITATION (LOI):
+MONGOLIA - LETTER OF INVITATION (LOI):

 Most embassies do not require a LOI.
 However, should you be required to present one with your visa application please contact us.
 There may be a fee for this service.
-In order for us to provide a LOI through our local partners we will require a clear, colour scan of your passport along with an indication of at which embassy you will be applying for your visa.
+In order for us to provide a LOI through our local partners we will require a clear, color scan of your passport along with an indication of at which embassy you will be applying for your visa.
 Please allow up to 3 weeks for your LOI to be processed after which you will be able to apply for your visa.

 You may be able to apply for your Mongolian visa in Beijing en-route if you have time here before your trip.
 Please plan carefully and check the current embassy requirements.
-You will need to organise this yourself and ensure you have all the correct documentation to obtain the Mongolian Visa.
+You will need to organize this yourself and ensure you have all the correct documentation to obtain the Mongolian Visa.

-INFORMATION REQUIRED FOR VISA APPLICATION:
+INFORMATION REQUIRED FOR MONGOLIAN VISA APPLICATION:

 You will need to apply for a Single Entry Tourist Visa (J) that covers the duration of your stay in Mongolia.
 Visas are usually valid for 3 months from the date of issue and enable to you to stay for up to 30 days from date of entry.

-DOCUMENTS REQUIRED FOR VISA APPLICATION:
+DOCUMENTS REQUIRED FOR MONGOLIAN VISA APPLICATION:

 You may be required to provide a copy of your itinerary, indicating the dates of your tour, along with your application.